Where To Stay In Krabi: Ao Luek Nature Lodge

 Room Price: ฿539 (SGD22) per night

 Although this accommodation is located in a more rural area, there are buses available at the main junction of Ao Luek.
-There is a nearby village called Bor Tor (which we visited for our kayak expedition) as well as a North Market which sells daily necessities and local food for super cheap prices.
-Unfortunately, Fazwan and I only stayed for one day and one night, so we didn't get the chance to check that many things out.
+There is a nearby village called Bor Tor (which I visited for the kayak expedition) as well as a North Market which sells daily necessities and local food for super cheap prices.
+Unfortunately, I only stayed for one day and one night, so I didn't get the chance to check that many things out.

 Are the rooms big and clean?